This page was last updated on November 1, 2020.

 How will these changes affect my visit?

-To protect visitors and staff, the park has made adjusted visitor access, facilities and activities.
+To protect visitors and staff, the park has made some adjustments to facilities and activities.
 Some of the major changes are highlighted below.
 For the most comprehensive and up-to-date information, see the Yosemite National Park website.

 - Park Facilities: Many indoor spaces are closed, including visitor centers, Happy Isles Art and Nature Center, and the Yosemite Museum.
-Visitor center services, including informational and educational programs, will be offered outdoors.
-Groceries and gifts are available in Yosemite Valley, at Glacier Point and in Wawona, as well as outside the park.
+Park rangers are stationed outside the Valley Visitor Center to offer visitor services.
+Groceries and gifts are available in Yosemite Valley and in Wawona, as well as outside the park.
 The Ansel Adams Gallery is open.
-Dining options are available in Yosemite Valley and at Glacier Point.
+Dining options are available in Yosemite Valley.

 - Getting Around: Shuttle buses are not running, and Yosemite Hospitality is not operating bus tours.
 Be prepared to walk, bike or drive.
 If you’d like to bike, bring your own bike or rent one in the park.

 - Staying Safe: Follow park guidance, closures and modifications.
-The park is encouraging people to recreate responsibly by staying home if they are sick, and by maintaining social distance, avoiding high-risk activities, and wearing a cloth face covering when it isn’t possible to stay at least 6 feet from others.
+The park is encouraging people to recreate responsibly by staying home if they are sick, and by maintaining social distance, avoiding high-risk activities, and wearing a cloth face covering when it isn’t possible to stay a safe distance from others.

 - Lodging and Camping

-- Yosemite Hospitality lodging: According to the Yosemite Hospitality site, the Ahwahnee Hotel and Yosemite Valley Lodge are open; Curry Village is operating at half capacity; and Housekeeping Camp, White Wolf Lodge, Tuolumne Meadows Lodge and High Sierra Camps are closed for the season.
+- Yosemite Hospitality lodging: According to the Yosemite Hospitality site, the Ahwahnee Hotel and Yosemite Valley Lodge are open; and Curry Village, Housekeeping Camp, White Wolf Lodge, Tuolumne Meadows Lodge and High Sierra Camps are closed for the season.
 See more on the Yosemite Hospitality (travelyosemite.com).

-- Campgrounds: Upper Pines Campground is open all year.
-Lower Pines Campground and North Pines Campground opened on September 25, and will close for the season on October 12.
+- Campgrounds: Upper Pines Campground is open (at limited capacity).
+All other campgrounds int he park are closed.
 For the latest information on campground status and reservations, see the Yosemite National Park website.